UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca_console_password.md

     It could be that you've forgotten your password.
 That can happen to all of us.
 You can then reset your password at <https://suprintegration.uppmax.uu.se/getpasswd>

+???- question "How do I know my TOTP is correct?"

+    You don't.

+    Most likely, you are using the incorrect TOTP generator.

-???- question "What is the correct 2FA service?"
+???- question "What is the correct TOTP generator?"

     The UPPMAX one, titled `[username]@UPPMAX`, for example `sven@UPPMAX`.

-    When using UPPMAX, one needs to create other 2FAs too, such as for SUPR or the Uppsala VPN.
+    When using UPPMAX, one needs to create other TOTPs too, such as for SUPR or the Uppsala VPN.
 Don't use those numbers to login to Bianca.

 ???- question "How do I know if I am within the university networks?"